Setting up your aquarium

 Fill the tank

 Once you have placed the tank in its final location, fill it with clean tap water and test the water pH.
 Most pet stores sell pH testing kits, or you can bring a sample into a Pets at Home store where we'll test it for you.
 The majority of fish prefer a balanced pH (7), but some don't, so make sure to find out what pH the fish you want are suited to.
-Once you've set up your tank, you'll need to leave it for at least a week before adding fish, to allow time for any impurities to dissipate.
+Once you've set up your tank, you'll need to leave it for at least three days before adding fish, to allow time for any impurities to dissipate.